TimesysGit/meta-timesys/README.md

 ```

+### Exclude native and build-only packages in SBOM

+To exclude all packages except backfill packages and packages present in rootfs
+manifest, set VIGILES_SBOM_ROOTFS_MANIFEST_ONLY = "1"

 ### Disable SBOM and Report generation for initramfs image

 SBOM and report generation for the initramfs image can be disabled in local conf.